jede4829/DjangoMusicApp/README.md

 -----

-## OVERVIEW
+## Visition Statement:

+To allow a user to search for an artist and get not only top artist tracks, but also recommendations.

 -----

 **Motivation:**

-To allow a user to search for an artist and get not only top artist tracks, but also recommendations.
+Streaming services, such as Spotify, offer APIs that allow third-party app developers to access Spofitify data and music.
+It would be great to harnass a few Spotify APIs to generate not only an Artist's top tracks but also recommendations of tracks to listen to.
+As such, a user would be able to look up his/her favorite artist to find the artist's top tracks and recommendations of songs to listen to, as depicted by the user story below.

 **User-story:**